 saxophonist | improvisor | bandleader

-In addition to his work as a bandleader, Peyton works as a dedicated sideman with multiple projects.
-Pleninger plays in drummer/composer Colin Hinton’s Glassbath, an electric band straddling post rock and free jazz, which released its inaugural album February 2018.
-Pleninger performs with drummer/composer Michel Maurer’s Meridian, a forward-thinking jazz-rooted quartet, which recorded its debut set to release winter 2019.
+Pleninger also works as a dedicated side-person with multiple music projects.
+He plays in John Benitez’ Latin-Bop, a modern latin-jazz group, performing weekly at Terraza 7 in Queens and monthly at Fat Cat in Manhattan.
+He plays with Roy Ben Yosef's Moringa trio, an Israel-based group focused on improvisation, which released its debut record Moringa and the Watershed in February 2021.
+Pleninger plays in drummer/composer Colin Hinton’s Glassbath, an electric band straddling post rock and free jazz, which released its self-titled inaugural album February 2018.
+Pleninger performs with drummer/composer Michel Maurer’s Meridian, a forward-thinking jazz-rooted quartet, which released its debut record The Shape of Noon in 2019.
 In summer 2017, Pleninger toured Canada for 5 weeks with guitarist Quinn Bachand’s Brishen, an acoustic band honoring the tradition of gypsy jazz and the roots of rock n roll.
 Highlight performances include the Toronto Jazz Festival, Montreal International Jazz Festival, and CBC Canada.